dobots/website/_posts/2012-06-19-implementing-swarm-behavior-with-a-group-of-small-robots.md

 ![](\[$dl-reference=/groups/10157/portlets/20/file-entries/23462/1.0.xml$\])

-_Schematic of Light sensor circuit for the DO Bot One_
+_Schematic of Light sensor circuit for the DoBots Bot One_

 ##  Links: